RobotLocomotion/drake/drake/doc/developers.rst

 open a GitHub issue and solicit design feedback before you invest a lot of time in code.

+Before your submit a pull request, please consult the :ref:`Code Review Checklist <code-review-checklist>`, where a list of the most frequent problems are collected.

 Be prepared to engage in active code review on your pull requests.
 The Drake code review process has two phases: feature review and platform review.
 You are responsible for finding reviewers, and for providing them the information